bitwarden/help/_articles/account/export-your-data.md

 ## From the mobile app

 1. Open the mobile app
-2. Navigate to **Settings**
+1. Navigate to **Settings**
-3. Scroll down and tap **Export Vault** under **Tools**
+1. Scroll down and tap **Export Vault** under **Tools**
-4. Choose your exported file format, type in your master password, and tap **Export Vault**.
+1. Choose your exported file format, type in your master password, and tap **Export Vault**.
 Your app will either automatically download the exported file or prompt you to save it.

 ## From the browser extension

-1. Open the browser extension and click the **Tools** tab
+1. Open the browser extension
+1. Click on the **Settings** tab at the bottom
+1. Scroll down to the **Tools** header
-2. Scroll down and click **Export Vault**
+1. Click **Export Vault**
-3. Choose your exported file format, type in your master password, and click **Submit**.
+1. Choose your exported file format, type in your master password, and click **Submit**.
 Your browser will either automatically download the exported file or prompt you to save it.

 ## From the desktop app

 1. Open the desktop application and navigate to **File** &rarr; **Export Vault**
-2. Choose your exported file format, type in your master password, and click the Submit button.
+1. Choose your exported file format, type in your master password, and click the Submit button.
 You will be prompted to download the exported file.

 ## From the CLI